nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 1. Make sure that your application supports FOTA upgrades.
       To download and apply FOTA upgrades, your application must use the :ref:`lib_fota_download` library.
       This library deduces the type of upgrade by inspecting the header of the firmware and invokes the :ref:`lib_dfu_target` library to apply the firmware upgrade.
-      By default, the DFU target library supports all kinds of FOTA upgrades except full modem firmware upgrades, but you can disable support for specific targets.
+      In its default configuration, the DFU target library is set to support all the types of FOTA upgrades except full modem firmware upgrades, but you can freely enable or disable the support for specific targets.

       In addition, the following requirements apply: